marcuspainter/VecLab/README.md

 2. `omega` is a complex exponential number. `Real.i` is the imaginary unit *i*.
 3. Tests if the input `x` length is divisible by 2.
 4. `k` is a real vector from 0, 1, 2,... n/2-1.
-5. `w` is the complex vector of `omega` to power of vector `k`.
+5. `w` is the complex vector of `omega` to the power of vector `k`.
 6. `u` is the complex result of a recursive call with even `x`.
 7. `v` is the complex result of a recursive call with odd `x`.
 8. The result is the concatenation of the complex vector addition and subtraction of `u` and `v`.
 9. The recursion ends when there is one element in the input array.
-The fft of a single element is itself.
+The FFT of a single element is itself.

 ### NumPy
 ```python